GroupApp Review – Is This A Good Community Platform?

 GroupApp Pricing & Plans

-There are two ways you can join GroupApp and start for free.
-You can join with a free forever account and start building your community from there.
-Or you can start a 14-day free trial on any paid plan.
+There are two ways to get started with GroupApp for free.
+You can join with a free forever account and start building your community from there, or start a 14-day free trial on any paid plan.

 Basically if you want to start a learning community, then you could start with the free plan, build your community out and scale from there.